 Regardless of phone/watch make/model, and in accordance with research, Government guidance and our Digital Learning & Safety Policy, if you choose to send your daughter to school with a mobile phone and/or smart watch, it must be switched off, placed in their padlocked locker at the start of the day and remain there until the end of the day.
 Any phones/watches seen or heard in school will be confiscated.
-There are exceptions for medical reasons.
-If your child needs access to a medical app, please speak to us.
+There are exceptions for medical reasons, please speak to us.